InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

     using a simple `cluster.yml` configuration file (enclosed) - as described on the Rancher site
 -   **Rancher** is installed using the same, official, documentation
+-   This repository is cloned on the **xchem-follow-up** project's bastion node (`xch-bastion`) in Alan's account under `git/dls-fragalysis-stack-kubernetes`.
+Run everything from `git/dls-fragalysis-stack-kubernetes/rancher`

-The following steps are performed on the project's bastion node.
+The following steps are performed on the project's bastion node (`xch-bastion`).

 Essentially, the high-level stages consist of...